-Introduction to Engineering Design (IED) Honors and enrollment in the Academy Program
+Introduction to Engineering Design (IED) Honors

 This yearlong course uses a combination of teamwork and problem-solving skills in hands-on projects applying physical principles, robotics, and mechanical exploration.
 POE enables students to experience some of the major concepts covered in postsecondary courses of study for careers in medicine, engineering, business, architecture, manufacturing and science.
 Additional project costs may apply.
 (See www.pltw.org for more information.)